HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • Wait a few minutes and reload the page

-• Check whether updates or maintenance are running
+• Check if updates or maintenance are in progress

 • Contact support if the error persists